Lord Richard Cecil: Aftermath

 P. K. van der Byl offered the following comment upon being informed of Cecil's death:

 "Lord Richard was the finest young man I ever knew and represented the best of everything that made the Englishman great, and built the British Empire."

 Cecil's funeral service was held at the Church of St Mary and St Bartholomew, Cranborne on 27 April.
 A memorial service was held for him at the Guards Chapel, Wellington Barracks, on 9 May.
 Both events were attended by the most prominent personalities from the British aristocracy (including Lord Mountbatten of Burma), the British army and the media.

 The death of Cecil was one of a number of events during 1978 that brought UDI to an abrupt end.
 The loss of one man did not amount to much in the whole scheme of things, but it was the identity of that man and the nature of his loss that had an impact.
 One factor that had sustained UDI since 1965 was tacit support from some elements in the British establishment who were variously influenced by anti-communism, appreciation of the colonial era's achievements and a wish to safeguard investments.
 Cecil was the embodiment of that support.
 His death brought the UDI project into question and made certain people think very hard about the wisdom of it.

 Nick Downie completed filming of the documentary he and Cecil had been engaged in.
 It was broadcast by Thames Television's 30-minute TV Eye programme under the title "Frontline Rhodesia".

-In the 1979 British general election, Cecil's older brother, Viscount Cranborne, was elected MP for South Dorset.
+In the 1979 British general election, Cecil's brother, Viscount Cranborne, was elected MP for South Dorset.
 In his maiden speech to the House, Lord Cranborne urged Rhodesian Prime Minister Ian Smith to end UDI and accept majority rule in Rhodesia under Abel Muzorewa.